Mental health initial assessment and referral (IAR) decision support tool

 • the assessment domains, levels of care, and using the decision support tool

-• clinical judgement and supported decision making
+• clinical judgement and supported decision-making

-• practical application of the tool in assessment and intake settings, using vignettes.
+• practical application of the tool in assessment and intake settings, using vignettes

 Click here to register for an upcoming IAR training workshop.

-Reimbursement and CPD for GPs
+CPD for GPs

 Related videos